-Each class has regular PE lessons - a minimum of 2 hours a week - in the sports hall or outside on the playground or field, depending upon the weather.
+At Putnoe Primary School, each class has regular PE lessons - a minimum of 2 hours a week - in the sports hall or outside on the playground or field, depending upon the weather.
 PE is important in the development of physical control, mental alertness and personal confidence.
 It also helps children to learn to share, compete and work together.
-We place great importance on the development of children’s physical education.
-We aim to ensure that all children experience a range of competitive and non-competitive sports, developing the skills and ability to enjoy physical activity and sports.
+At Putnoe, we place great importance on the development of children’s physical education.
+We aim to ensure that all children experience a range of competitive and non-competitive sports, developing the skills and ability to enjoy physical activity, sports and a healthy lifestyle.

 During PE lessons, children need a school PE kit and appropriate trainers (more details can be found on the uniform page) Children with pierced ears must be able to remove and replace their stud earrings themselves; if they are unable to do this, they must be removed before the child comes to school.
 The correct PE kit allows all children to be fully immersed in their PE lessons.